onlycylicon/onlycylicon/README.md

 - 👋 Hi, I’m @onlycylicon
 - 👀 I’m interested in web development, cloud computing and data science
-- 🌱 I’m currently learning frontend development
+- 🌱 I’m currently learning python and java
-- 💞️ I’m looking to collaborate on web development and data science
+- 💞️ I’m looking to collaborate on web development, data analysis and data science
-- 📫 You can reach me via cylicon@tutanota.com
+- 📫 You can reach me via agyemangsarpongemmanuel14@gmail.com

 <!---
 onlycylicon/onlycylicon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.